The 4-day marches |

 View Driebergen to Utrecht in a larger map

 From De Bilt we went in westerly direction and walked by the Fort Voordorp.
 This fort is renovated in the ninety's of last century and is now an event location for (private) party's with 20 to 1500 people.
+About one kilometre further to the west we reached the Fort Blauwkapel on the north of Utrecht.

 This fort is build around the village Blauwkapel as can be best seen on the air photo.
 We walked from south to north through the Fort and after passing Fort Ruigenhoek we turned south to the city of Utrecht and entered the city center on the borders of the river Vecht.